Stressed about getting ready for Christmas on time? You’ll love this 8-week holiday countdown series. It’s Week 6!

 Last week I managed to go through my wrapping supplies bin to see what I had.
 As well, I set aside some time to create a few new gift tags I’ll be sharing with you next week.
 My son and I also put together a collection of items (snacks, grooming products, water bottle, etc.) for his school backpack campaign, and we sent an Endless Harvest Gift to a family in need through Plan Canada.

-If you’re just joining us or need a little series refresher, you can find the whole 2012 Holiday Countdown here.
+If you’re just joining us or need a little series refresher, be sure to check out the whole 2012 Holiday Countdown.

 This Week’s Holiday Countdown Homework

-I’m smitten with these doors below, and can’t decide which direction I’ll go in this year.
+I’m smitten with this Christmas front porch below.
+It has me thinking about which direction I’ll go in this year.

 If you’re not quite sure how to decorate your tree this year, I’ve rounded up some show stoppers on my Holiday Decorating board on Pinterest.

-Remember the photos I suggested you take back on week one and the cards you were supposed to select on week four?
-Well, it’s time to get them ready and send them on their merry way.
 A few years ago (after kicking myself time after time) I decided to set up a system for organizing my cards.
 They were starting to pile up and it was hard to know what to do with them.
-What I decided to do was keep one or two favorites from each person in a large envelope and try to reuse the remaining cards in another way or recycle them.
+What I decided to do was keep one or two favourites from each person in a large envelope and try to reuse the remaining cards in another way or recycle them.
 Now I often use part of the cards as gift tags.